 Debra: I can't believe I just did thirty-six sit-ups for a man whose stomach looks like a deflated clown balloon!

 Anti-Hero: In the later seasons, she becomes psychotic, demeaning and vicious.

 All Women Are Prudes: A shining example.
 Debra very rarely gets horny — she frequently bans sex or rejects sexual advances from the desperate, horny Ray.
 Ray does admit to being bad in bed, and Debra used to be more open — a few episodes show her rare "open" moments.

 Jerkass: Sometimes in the early seasons.
 More often in the later seasons.

 Jerk with a Heart of Jerk: In "Sweet Charity", Debra asks Robert to perform his ventriloquist act at a hospital Ray is doing voluntary work at — not because he's good at it (despite her compliments); it's all part of her plan to get Ray to leave the hospital.

 Karma Houdini: Played with.
 Ray was rarely able to one-up her outside of being lazy and snarky.
 Outside of Ray though, she's frequently humiliated or her plans blow up in her face, and she's never free of Marie's berating or her in-laws in general.

-Menstrual Menace: An entire episode concerning this has been cemented into the memory of the collective fan base.
+All Periods Are PMS: An entire episode concerning this has been cemented into the memory of the collective fan base.